Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Introduction

 \section{Introduction}

 The integration of generative AI (GenAI) into collaborative learning environments raises important questions about how this technology can best help students construct knowledge, make decisions, and engage in shared problem-solving activities.
 Collaborative computational modeling --- where students use code to construct models that simulate and analyze scientific processes \cite{snyder2019analyzing} --- enhances science, technology, engineering, mathematics, and computing (STEM+C) learning \cite{hutchins2020c2stem}.
-However, these complex environments can also create problem-solving challenges \cite{basu2016identifying,cohn2024towards}, highlighting the need for adaptive supports that align with students' evolving understanding and promote epistemic agency.
+However, these complex environments can also create problem-solving challenges \cite{cohn2024towards}, highlighting the need for adaptive supports that align with students' evolving understanding and promote epistemic agency.

 Vygotsky's \textit{zone of proximal development} (ZPD) \cite{vygotsky1978mind} emphasizes guided support as paramount in helping learners accomplish tasks they cannot yet complete independently \cite{cohn2025exploring}.
-Pedagogical agents help bridge this gap by guiding individual learners and facilitating collaboration \cite{cohn2025exploring,stamper2024enhancing,sikstrom2022pedagogical}.
+Pedagogical agents help bridge this gap by guiding individual learners and facilitating collaboration \cite{cohn2025exploring,stamper2024enhancing}.
 However, developing agents to support collaborative STEM+C problem-solving is non-trivial, as agents must adapt to both individual learners and groups while guiding learning and collaboration across multiple domains simultaneously (e.g., physics and computing).

 Collaborative dialogue provides insights into students' learning and critical thinking, helping identify knowledge gaps and problem-solving approaches \cite{snyder2019analyzing}.
-This information can improve pedagogical agents, which struggle to (1) capture the nuances of individual contributions in collaborative settings; (2) ground interactions in ongoing problem-solving discussions; and (3) offer dynamic and personalized adaptive scaffolding beyond rigid, rule-based approaches.
+This information can improve pedagogical agents, which struggle to (1) ground their interactions in ongoing problem-solving discussions; and (2) offer dynamic and personalized adaptive scaffolding beyond rigid, rule-based approaches.
+However, dialogue alone is insufficient for effectively guiding students through challenges, as many students struggle with help-seeking and often fail to recognize when they need assistance \cite{roll2014benefits}.